demetrios1/demetripapakostas.github.io/_posts/2022-09-18-causal_deep.md

 the estimator will still be unbiased.

 IPW is just one of many estimators of the average treatment effect.
-We refer the interested reader to [@hernan2020causal] for more detail.
+We refer the interested reader to {% cite hernan2020causal %} for more detail.

  We now introduce the random variable $X$ to denote a vector of *covariates* of the outcome (often referred to as "features" in machine learning).
 These covariates might include demographic variables, health markers